 Louise and Martine Fokkens are two-of-a-kind, down to their near-identical flamboyant outfits, expertly-applied neon lipstick, and an ongoing playful banter that seems eerily synchronized.
-Born to a Jewish mother and Roman Catholic father in war-torn Holland, the twins hid from the Nazis in their family’s Amsterdam basement while others like the Franks were hauled away to concentration camps.
+Born to Jewish parents in war-torn Holland, the twins hid from the Nazis in their family’s Amsterdam basement while others like the Franks were hauled away to concentration camps.
 Today they’re best known as Amsterdam’s oldest prostitutes, a distinction they hold with pride.

 The Fokkens’ story is documented in Sundance Now’s Meet the Fokkens, as well as Meet the Fokkens in the Red Light District, a book that’s topped the Dutch bestsellers list.
 It now forms a bittersweet chapter in the history of one of Amsterdam’s oldest, most beautiful yet notorious neighborhoods.